Water is integral to what we do and vital to the longevity of BHP. We depend on access to water and cannot operate without it.

 We have worked with Antamina and its shareholders to secure Antamina’s commitment to align with ICMM Mining Principles.

-For more information regarding the Samarco NOJV, refer to the BHP Annual Report 2023, Operating and Financial Review 7 - Samarco.
+For more information on the Samarco NOJV, refer to BHP Annual Report 2024 Operating and Financial Review 7 Samarco and our Samarco Operations webpage.

 Water management can create opportunities